 John Travolta is known for his Tamed Horseshoe as seen in the 2009 remake of the Taking of Pelham 123.
 George Michael also wore a Van-Dyke style Trimmed Horseshoe at some point in the 1990s.

 Naturally, these require considerably thick and consistent hair growth to achieve, which may prove challenging for a lot of men.
 Indeed, the corners of the mouth need to be able to grow thick facial hair for this style of horseshoe moustache to work.

 The Fu Manchu

 The Fu Manchu and Horseshoe are often mistaken for one another.
 This is probably due to the way the moustache is style down the sides of the mouth.
-Nevertheless, the two styles are related and find themselves associated under the Horseshoe umbrella family.
+Nevertheless, the two styles are related and find themselves associated with the Horseshoe umbrella family.

 Named after the eponymous fictional character, the moustache style has a problematic past with its association with Chinese villains.
 The Fu Manchu is omnipresent in popular culture and has been seen on countless villains including Flash Gordon’s arch-nemesis, Ming the Merciless.

 The Fu Manchu is often used to caricature Chinese ethnicity and has come under fire for being deeply stereotypical.
 Nevertheless, it’s recognised as an official moustache category in the World Beard and Moustache Championships.